stormbeta/html5-video-helper/README.md

 This is intended to be used in conjunction with the [Video Speed Controller](https://github.com/igrigorik/videospeed) extension.

+## TODO

+Subtitles won't load over local file paths, so something like http-server is needed to serve the files over a loopback url.

 ## Motivation:

 VLC is great, but at higher playback speeds the audio gets very distorted.